Asian house shrew: Description

 The house shrew has a uniform, short, dense fur of mid-grey to brownish-grey color.
 The tail is thick at the base and a bit narrower at the tip, and is covered with a few long, bristle-like hairs that are thinly scattered.
 They have short legs with five clawed toes.
 They have small external ears and an elongated snout.
 They also emit a strong odor of musk, derived from musk glands that are sometimes visible on each side of the body.
 The odor is especially noticeable during the breeding season.

 Like all shrews, the Asian house shrew is plantigrade and long-nosed.
-The teeth are a series of sharp points to poke holes in insect exoskeletons.
+The teeth are a series of sharp points which enable them to poke holes in insect exoskeletons.
 It is the largest of the shrew species, weighing between 50 and 100 g and being about 15 cm long from snout to tip of the tail.

-Distribution and habitat
+Distribution

 The Asian house shrew is native to South and Southeast Asia and was introduced by humans to eastern Africa, Arabia, Madagascar, the Philippines and other islands in the Indian and Pacific Oceans.